Procedure to select and approve articles:

 Papers begin the registration process with the review of the information uploaded to the Journal's web page: a Word version of the paper, the Originality Statement and Transfer Agreement and a brief version of each author's Curriculum.
 Tha verification of new papers submitted is done every 2 weeks.

 Each paper will undergo the first review filter that will consider editorial, originality and citation elements.
 Similarities with already published material will be checked during this phase.
-This process will take up to 4 weeks.
+This process will take no less than 6 weeks.

 Peer´ Selection.
 The evaluators should be specialists in the topic of the evaluated article and a prestigious academic (preferably Masters or PhD), with experience in research and must have published in scientific journals.